DYCI2/Dicy2-python/README.md

 In this repository we provide the generative core of these applications as a Python library.
 The Dicy2 Python library defines the core models and tools for the interactive generation of symbolic musical sequences and implements several models, generative heuristics, time management strategies, and architectures of interactive agents.

-Dicy2 is a library of the Ircam Musical Representations team, designed and developed by [Jérôme Nika](https://jeromenika.com/) and Joakim Borg (Python generative engine / Gig RepMus API) in the framework of the ANR-DYCI2, ANR-MERCI, ERC-REACH projects directed by Gérard Assayag, and the Ircam "UPI CompAI" project.
+Dicy2 is a library of the Ircam Musical Representations team, designed and developed by [Jérôme Nika](https://jeromenika.com/) and Joakim Borg (Python generative engine / Gig RepMus API) in the framework of the ANR-DYCI2, ANR-MERCI, ERC-REACH projects directed by Gérard Assayag, and Ircam "UPI CompAI" project.

 ------